-ACTION EVALUATION SUMMARY OF PROGRESS (and comments) 1.2 Analyse the immigration legislation of Mozambique to ascertain if penalties for violation of the current immigration legislation are adequate to punish illegal activities related to wildlife crime.
-Final report of the analysis submitted Partial progress M1 - There has been internal discussion of the legislation; M2- Done internal; M3 - The immigration legislation prevails the same.
+ACTION EVALUATION.
+CLIMMARY OF PROCRESS (and comments) 1.2 Analyse the immigration legislation of Mozambique to ascertain if penalties for violation of the current immigration legislation are adequate to punish illegal activities related to wildlife crime.
+Final report of the analysis submitted Partial progress 52 awaiting for judgement.
+From 2020 to 2021, there was an increase on judgements of about 66, 19% of the effective sentences on wildlife criminals; • From 2022 to July 2023, 90 cases related to crimes against wildlife have been trilled, where 20 defendants have been sentenced to sentences ranging from 02 to 30 years in prison, 10 acquittals and the remaining processes await the pronouncement of the respective courts; • From 2020 to July 2023, 290 cases related to suspects on environmental crimes were registered, of which, 18 were acquitted, 159 were sentenced, 113 are still on trial, awaiting for court pronunciation.
+During this period, there has been 55% of sentences of wildlife offenders with penalties varying from 1 to 30 years. • Cumulatively, the baseline data and the cases registered between 2020 to July 2023, a total 831 court cases were registered, of which, 59,4% cases were sentenced, 38,4 % are still in courts for judgment, and 2,2 % of acquitted cases.
+With the cases of offenders awaiting for judgment, the number of sentenced cases is expected to raise in future.
+M1 - There has been internal discussion of the legislation; M2- Done internal; M3 - The immigration legislation prevails the same.
 However, the collaboration with another institutions and forces (ANAC, Police) was strengthened to work together as to clarify suspected cases involving wildlife crimes and criminal where raised.
 M4 - The immigration sector suggested to keep the immigration law as it is instead, establish mechanisms of cross-sectorial collaboration.
-PILLAR 2: National leve el enforcement ac ction and inter-a gency collaboration 2.1 Consolidation of APCOC (Joint Unit (ANAC / PPRMNA for anti-poaching coordination) in the Greater Lebombo Conservancy, including: a) Establishment of APCOC-3 in the North of Gaza Province; and b) Establishment of APCOC Headquarters in Magude-Capitine; c) Finalization and implementation of the GLC Security Plan and the KNP, LNP, GLC Joint Security Plan a) APCOC-3 established b) APCOC Headquarters built and operational c) GLC Security Plan finalized and implemented.
-On track M1 - There has been upgrade of the infrastructures at the At APCOC 1 (South-GLC) through an installation of offices and dormitories (modified 2 containers and one park home), water supply system and security peripheral fence (100x100) m.
+PILLAR 2: National le vel enforcement a nction and inte r-agency collaboration 2.1 Consolidation of APCOC (Joint Unit (ANAC / PPRMNA for anti-poaching coordination) in the l On track M1 - There has been upgrade of the infrastructures at the At APCOC 1 (South-GLC) through an installation of offices and dormitories (modified 2 containers and one park home), water supply system and security peripheral fence (100x100) m.
 The investment included equipment (computers, printers, etc), tends and stationery.
-This infrastructure is fundamental for the communication between GLC and Kruger Park to tackle wildlife crime through WhatsApp Platform, CMORE and regular meetings; M2 - Regarding APCOC 3 (north of GLTFCA - Mozambique), funds have also been mobilized to establish the initial infrastructure and the Law Enforcement Unit; M3 - Funds have been secured for the APCOC 2 (central part): M4 - Joint Security Plan between KNP, LNP, GLC finalized and partial being implemented.
-There is a need to secure more funds for its implementation.
-2.2 Establishment of a Port Control I:Port and Airport Control On track M1 - No Online training session conducted for the Joint Unit;
+This infrastructure